Game Programming Portfolio

 Most of my work was on 3D graphics: modeling, texturing, rigging, and animating 3D objects; rendering and batching image sequences for 2D games, and writing rendering code for 3D games.
 All of the graphics were designed for a 1080p HD resolution.

-Rhombi II is a PC puzzle game built in Game Maker.
+Rhombi II is a PC puzzle game I built in Game Maker as a student project in about 2008 or 2009.
 The player moves the blue square using the arrow keys.
 As the player moves, they leave a trail of blocks behind.
 Those blocks are consumed over time by a tail of fire.
 The player's goal is to destroy every block and reach the end of the level.

 Rhombi was inspired by a mini-game "Square" in the WiiWare game MaBoShi's Arcade.
 It was later enhanced to add mouse-controlled power-ups, which can be used to play as a two-player cooperative experience, or for occasional assistance when playing solo.
 Players can spend points from their score to use powerups that help prevent a game-over.

 - Arrow keys - movement